apascualgarcia/ReplayEcology/README.md

 Most scripts have a header describing their usage.
 All of them were coded considering the structure of the repository, so there is no need to modify the paths, hence are hard-coded relative to the root of the repository.
 Please note that to make the scripts portable,  R Projects and/or some functions to recover the user's path are used which, in the case of R scripts, require executing the script from RStudio.
 Some scripts have different options for the analysis, indicated in variables.
 The main scripts are:

-* `dada2_convergence_pipeline_060522.R` Runs the DADA2 pipeline, processing the demultiplexed fastq files uploaded to NCBI into a table of ASVs and associated files
+* `dada2_infer_ASVs.R` Runs the main parts of the DADA2 pipeline, to infer amplicon sequence variants (ASVs) and their taxonomies.
 * `main_find_classes.R` Computes the all-against-all JSD for all samples and looks for the optimal partition (output in `7.1_classes`).
 * `main_find_classes_exp-split.R` Same analysis for each experiment and replicate independently (output in `7.1_classes`).
 * `merge_metadata.R` Script to merge metadata tables obtained with the previous scripts (output in `7.1_classes`).